Mitchelton-Scott all in for Adam Yates at Tour de France with Caleb Ewan left out - Cycling Weekly

 Adam already placed fourth in the 2016 Tour de France, wining the youth classification, and ninth in the 2017 Giro d’Italia.

 He fractured his hip in March, but placed top five in stage races Volta a la Comunitat Valenciana, Tirreno-Adriatico and the Tour of California.
-Earlier this month, he won the Mont Blanc stage and placed fifth behind winner Geraint Thomas (Sky) in the Critérium du Dauphiné.
+Earlier this month, he won the Mont Blanc stage and placed second behind winner Geraint Thomas (Sky) in the Critérium du Dauphiné.

 Backing Adam Yates will be Jack Bauer, Luke Durbridge, Mathew Hayman, Michael Hepburn, Damien Howson, Daryl Impey and Mikel Nieve.